caneparesearch/CASM_scripts/CASM_instructions_Damien.md

     }
   }
 ```
 The above file is for low T to verify that GCMC can reproduce the convex hull.
-Set $\mu$ by changing the initial conditions and final conditions of "a"
+Set $\mu$ by changing the initial conditions and final conditions of "a".
+Ensure the $\mu$ range can cover the whole composition range.